martijnbolt/tau/README.md

 1. Technical details

 # Sources
-Below is a (growing) list of possible to be used resources that are inspected and curated in order to reflect the new tau, following the [process](#process) mentioned above.
+Below is a (growing) list of URL's to resources that need to be inspected and curated in order to reflect the new tau, following the [process](#process) mentioned above.
 ## Official blog
 Read this first, in this order:
 * http://www.idni.org/blog/the-new-tau